LoyolaChicagoBooks/introcs-csharp/rst/fileread.rst

     Open Containing Folder.
     You should see :file:`text.txt` but not :file:`upper_text.txt`.
     Leave that operating system file folder open.
 #.
-Go back to MonoDevelop and run the project.
+Go back to Xamarin Studio and run the project.
 Now look at the
     operating system :file:`Debug` folder again.
 You should see :file:`upper_text.txt`.
     You can open it and see that it holds an upper case version of the contents of :file:`text.txt`.